countgizmo/fishtank/README.md

 ## Fishtank

-Parsing Clojure in using Zig for fun.
+Parsing Clojure using Zig for fun.
+Trying different way to visualize code.